Master of Science in Data Science

 |Applied Statistics II|

-Electives may be chosen from courses listed, SW 0483 Independent Study, or any other graduate-level course from a concentration or another area, under advisement of the department chair or academic advisor.
+Electives may be chosen from courses listed, SWEG 5990 Independent Study, or any other graduate-level course from a concentration or another area, under advisement of the department chair or academic advisor.